torch/argcheck/README.md

 ```

 ### Help (or doc)
-Argcheck encourages you to add help to your function.
+`argcheck` encourages you to add help to your function.
 You can document each argument:
 ```lua
 check = argcheck{
    {name="x", type="number", default=0, help="the age of the captain"}